rykovv/pills_counter/README.md

 ![Pills Counter Demo](demo/counter_demo.gif)

-HTML monitor and configuration interface is provided.
+HTML monitor and configuration interface are provided.
 Counter enabling, mode, reset, and alarm can be set up.
 Alarms work sending a JSON message to an indicated HTTP endpoint when the alarm is enabled and introduced counter value has been reached.

 The device is intended to be installed over a production line/conveyor such as the whole belt width is captured by the camera sensor.